Christina2021/weather-checker/README.md

 ## Usage

 Once the site opens, there will be a Search section.
 Cities that were previously searched for will be listed.
+Clicking on the city buttons will pull up the current data for that city.

 ![screenshot](./assets/images/readme-screenshot2.png)